International Tiger’s Day 2024: History, Theme, Significance

 • Launched in 1973, Project Tiger aims at creating and maintaining tiger reserves in the country.
 These tiger reserves would ultimately serve as protected areas for tigers to thrive and live peacefully in their natural habitat.

-• The Indian Government also launched National Tiger Conservation Authority (NTCA) in 2005.
+• The Indian Government also launched the National Tiger Conservation Authority (NTCA) in 2005.
 This authority is responsible for overseeing, coordinating and implementing tiger conservation policies and projects.

 • Tiger reserves, anti-poaching measures and community participation are some of the other steps taken by the Indian government to conserve tigers and their habitat and eradicate the increasing number of crimes taking place against tigers.